goodtwin/8bit/README.md

 ## Tech stack

+* MongoDB
 * Node
-* Express (barely used)
+* Express
 * Angular
 * RequireJS
 * Grunticon for generating SVG fallbacks

-So the near stack? grean stack?
+So the meanr stack? nearmg stack? gremna stack?

 ## What can I learn from this?